pavopax/ci-python-drone/README.md

 and activate the repo from (2)

 (9)
 You can now run builds by pushing to the repo from (2).
-Docker will build the image specified in `.drone.yml` and will run the commands under `script:`
+Docker will use the image and run the commands specified in `.drone.yml`

 Note: `node` image includes git.
 An alternative image is `nginx`.